maheshmaf/loopback-next/examples/validation-app/README.md

 ```

 However, the following examples of request body are not valid, and you'll be
-getting an error with status code 422.
+getting an error with status code 422 and their corresponding error messages.

 ### Example 1: CoffeeShop.city length exceeds limit of 10